 We expect to encounter intense competition from other entities having a business objective similar to ours, including private investors (which may be individuals or investment partnerships), other blank check companies and other entities competing for the types of businesses we intend to acquire.
 Many of these individuals and entities are well-established and have extensive experience in identifying and effecting, directly or indirectly, acquisitions of companies operating in or providing services to various industries.
 Many of these competitors possess greater technical, human and other resources or more industry knowledge than we do, and our financial resources will be relatively limited when contrasted with those of many of these competitors.
-While we believe there are numerous target businesses we could potentially acquire with the net proceeds of the IPO and the sale of the placement warrants, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
-This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
-Furthermore, because we are obligated to pay cash for the shares of Class A common stock which our public stockholders redeem in connection with our initial business combination, target companies will be aware that this may reduce the resources available to us for our initial business combination.
-This may place us at a competitive disadvantage in successfully negotiating and completing an initial business combination.
+While we believe there are numerous target businesses we could potentially acquire with the net proceeds of this offering and the sale of the placement warrants, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
+This inherent competitive limitation gives others an advantage in public stockholders redeem in connection with our initial business combination, target companies will be aware that this may reduce the resources available to us for our initial business combination.
+This may place us at a competiting disadvantage in successfully negotiating and completing an initial business combination.
 If we are unable to complete our initial business combination, our public stockholders may receive only approximately \$10.20 per share on the liquidation of our trust account, or less in certain circumstances, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.20 per share upon our liquidation.
-See "- If third parties bring claims against us, the proceeds held in the
+In certain circumstances, our public stockholders may receive less than \$10.20 per share on ur liquidation.
+See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.20 per share" and other risk factors h

-If the net proceeds of the IPO and the sale of the placement warrants not being held in the trust account are insufficient to allow us to operate for at least the 12 months and during any Extension Period following the closing of the IPO, we may be unable to complete our initial business combination, in which case our public stockholders may only receive \$10.20 per share, or less than such amount in certain circumstances, and our warrants will expire worthless.
+If the net proceeds of this offering and the sale of the placement warrants not being held in the trust account are insufficient to allow us to operate for at least the 12 months and during any Extension Period following the closing of this offering, we may be unable to complete our initial business combination, in which case our public stockholders may only receive \$10.20 per share, or less than such amount in certain circumstances, and our warrants will expire worthless.

-The funds available to us outside of the trust account to fund our working capital requirements may not be sufficient to allow us to operate for at least the 12 months following the closing of the IPO, or up to 18 months, subject to the Extension Period, assuming that our initial business combination is not completed during that time.
-We believe that the funds available to us outside of the trust account will be sufficient to allow us to operate for at least the 12 months following the IPO, or up to 18 months, subject to the Extension Period; however, we cannot assure you that our estimate is accurate.
+The funds available to us outside of the trust account to fund our working capital requirements may not be sufficient to allow us to operate for at least the 12 months following the closing of this offering, or up to 18 months, subject to the Extension Period, assuming that our initial business combination is not completed during that time.
+We believe that, upon the closing of this offering, the funds available to us outside of the trust account will be sufficient to allow us to operate for at least the 12 months following such closing, or up to 18 months, subject to the Extension Period; however, we cannot assure you that our estimate is accurate.